jeremy-xxx/gcp_de/README.md

 # GCP Data Engineering Guide

 ### Preparation
+- Set the right PROJECT_ID in config.py and config.sh.
+- Set a unique BUCKET_NAME in config.sh
-Copy the `cloud_shell_scripts` folder to the Cloud Shell environment.
+- Copy the `cloud_shell_scripts` folder to the Cloud Shell environment.
+Change the file permissions to make it executable.
-Set the right PROJECT_ID in config.py and config.sh.

 ### 1. Create a Service Account and Assign Roles
 Navigate to the `cloud_shell_scripts` directory and execute: